cheriestoner/VisualMusic/Readme.md

 Download the PD patch

-Run both the Unity standalone and the PD patch ans sing!
+Run both the Unity standalone and the PD patch and sing!